prankymat/CS2C/README.md

 - Do not commit unfinished codes.
 - Do not merge branches to master.
 - Create a branch per assignment and commit works on it.
+- Class Notes are on master branch.
+- Assignment branches should not contain lecture notes.